1. Understanding GIS

 Before we go any further - note that the extent of your CRS has to align with the extent of your dataset, otherwise some of your data will ‘fall off the end of the end of the world’, which causes unpredictable errors in drawing the map.
 This is sometimes referred to as the antimeridian wrapping problem.
 Our dataset is centered on the Greenwich Prime Meridian (0 degrees East/West) so, because we are dealing with a global dataset, we need to make sure that our CRS is as well.
 In a Proj string, this is shown by the parameter +lon_0=0.
 In a WKT string, this is shown by the parameter PARAMETER["Central_Meridian",0].
 In either case, you can simply return the Wizard to this position by pressing the Select Entire World button:

-Check that your CRS matches the dataset using the above explanation to make sure thart your CRS is centered on 0 degrees East/West.
+Check that your CRS matches the dataset using the above explanation to make sure that your CRS is centered on 0 degrees East/West.

 In time, it is likely that WKT representation is the only one that is used.
 For now, we can use either, and we will use both during the course.
-For simplicity today we will use the Proj string.
+For simplicity, we will use the Proj string on this occasion.

-Add the following snippet to transform your three datasets into the Equal Area projection.
+Add the following snippet to transform your three datasets into the Equal Area projection (think carefully about where they should go - see the note below the snippet if you aren’t sure).

 # reproject all three layers to equal earth